valory-xyz/autonolas-governance/scripts/bridges/README.md

 # Bridge-related deployment scripts
 This process is the same as described in the original deployment procedure: [deployment](https://github.com/valory-xyz/autonolas-governance/blob/main/scripts/deployment).

-## Observations

-Hardhat utilizes the `etherscan` field with its `apiKey` value set in the `hardhat.config.js`.
-Note that this exact field is used in order to operate with the Polygon network as well.
-Export the `ETHERSCAN_API_KEY` environment variable with the corresponding network API key.

-For other well-known observations during the deployment follow the main deployment README: procedure: [deployment](https://github.com/valory-xyz/autonolas-governance/blob/main/scripts/deployment).

 ## Steps to engage
 The project has submodules to get the dependencies.
 Make sure you run `git clone --recursive` or init the submodules yourself.
 The dependency list is managed by the `package.json` file, and the setup parameters are stored in the `hardhat.config.js` file.